This page provides a high-level overview of the installation process for each of the installation scenarios.

 - Update Salt and Python, if needed.

-- Customize the installation orchestration files to point to the nodes that eventually host PostgreSQL, Redis, and the Enterprise API.
+- Customize the installation orchestration files to point to the nodes that eventually host PostgreSQL, Redis, and RaaS.
 From an infrastructure as code perspective, you are essentially creating the unique variables for your network that you will pass into the orchestration.

 - Run the installation orchestration highstate.